California Online Food Handler Program Course Details

 Learning outcomes for this module include:

-Module 3: Preventing Food Contamination
+Module 3: Food Worker Illness

 Learning outcomes for this module include:

-Module 4: Cleaning and Sanitization
+Module 4: Time and Temperature Control

 Learning outcomes for this module include: